message/iata/NL.md

 - nationals of Albania, Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Bosnia and Herzegovina, Brazil, Brunei Darussalam, Canada, Chile, Colombia, Costa Rica, Dominica, El Salvador, Grenada, Guatemala, Honduras, Japan, Kiribati, Korea (Rep.), Malaysia, Marshall Isl., Mauritius, Mexico, Micronesia (Federated States), Montenegro, New Zealand, Nicaragua, North Macedonia (Rep.), Palau, Panama, Paraguay, Peru, Samoa, San Marino, Seychelles, Singapore, Solomon Isl., St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Timor-Leste, Tonga, Trinidad and Tobago, Tuvalu, USA, United Arab Emirates, Uruguay, Vanuatu and Venezuela with a note verbale that the country of destination is allowing them to enter;
 - family members of a national of an EEA Member State or Switzerland; more details can be found at <a href="https://tinyurl.com/j5ycrntc">https://tinyurl.com/j5ycrntc</a>;
 - passengers with a long-term "D" visa issued by Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden or Switzerland;
-- residents of Australia, Israel, Japan, Korea (Rep.), New Zealand, Rwanda, San Marino, Singapore, Thailand, Uruguay and Vatican City (Holy See);
+- residents of Albania, Australia, Chinese Taipei, Israel, Japan, Korea (Rep.), Lebanon, New Zealand, North Macedonia (Rep.), Rwanda, San Marino, Serbia, Singapore, Thailand, USA and Vatican City (Holy See);
 - passengers with a consular, diplomatic, official, service or special passports traveling on duty;
 - passengers with a visa issued on or after 19 March 2020 by the country of final destination;
 - merchant seamen;
-- military personnel;
+- military personnel.
-- effective 24 June 2021, residents of Albania, Chinese Taipei, Lebanon, North Macedonia (Rep.), Serbia and USA.
 3. Passengers must have a negative COVID-19 test taken at most 72 hours before arrival.
 Tests accepted are: LAMP, MPOCT, NAAT, PCR, RT-PCR and TMA.
 This does not apply to:
 - passengers younger than 13 years;